 Lagavulin Classic Tour and Tasting

-Available 7 days at 11 am and 3pm until 31st October, £22 per person and approximately 60 minutes duration.
+Available 7 days at 10:15 am and 3pm until 17th October, £22 per person and approximately 60 minutes duration.
 A guided tour of Lagavulin Distillery, and a three-dram tutored tasting (including a sample of a distillery exclusive bottling).
 Includes a Lagavulin branded glass for you to take home.
 Click here for more information or to book the Lagavulin Classic Tour.
-Children aged 8 years and over are welcome on the tour, and drivers drams (takeaway samples) are available.
+Children aged 8 years and over are welcome on the tour (childrens tickets are £11), and drivers drams (takeaway samples) are available.

 Lagavulin Distillery Exclusive Tasting Experience

-Available 7 days at 2:00pm until 31 October, £105 per person, approximately 2 hours duration.
+Available 7 days at 10:45 am and 2:00pm until 17 October, £115 per person, approximately 2 hours duration.
 An elevated whisky experience tasting of five (5) Lagavulin Distillery exclusive whiskies, including one single cask sample, and you will get to take home your own hand-filled 200 ml bottle of single cask Lagavulin.
 Click here for more information or to book the Lagavulin Distillery Exclusive Tasting.
 Persons aged 18 years and over only.
 Drivers drams are available.

 Lagavulin Distillery Images